10 Points to Remember

 Academic Merit Awards

 THE TRUSTEE SCHOLARSHIP is Buena Vista University’s most prestigious scholarship offered through competition.
-Recipients must enroll full-time and may renew a Trustee Scholarship by maintaining a 3.25 CGPA and full-time status.
+Recipients prior to the 2017-18 year must enroll full-time and may renew a Trustee Scholarship by maintaining a 3.25 CGPA and full-time status.
+Renewal for recipients in 2017-18 forward requires a 2.5 CGPA and full-time status.
 Financial need is not required, but recipients are encouraged to submit a FAFSA.
-If a Trustee Scholarship recipient is eligible for federal or state gift funds, the amount available will be subtracted from the Trustee Scholarship.
+If a Trustee Scholarship recipient is eligible for federal or state gift funds, the amount available may be subtracted from the Trustee Scholarship.
 The total of all gift aid will never be less than the BVU tuition charge.
 An individual’s financial need and direct charges may limit total gift aid (which would include outside scholarships) received.

 MULTICULTURAL SCHOLARSHIPS, are awarded through competition.
-Recipients will be eligible to renew a Multicultural Scholarship by meeting criteria established through the selection process.
+Recipients will be eligible to renew a Multicultural Scholarship by meeting criteria established through the selection process, full-time status and a 2.5 CGPA.
 FAFSA completion is encouraged.
-Any federal or state gift funds a Multicultural Scholarship recipient receives will be subtracted from the Multicultural Scholarship.
+Any federal or state gift funds a Multicultural Scholarship recipient receives may be subtracted from the Multicultural Scholarship.
 The total of all gift aid will be limited to direct costs.

-MERIT-BASED SCHOLARSHIPS/GRANTS of $2,000-$21,000 per year would have been awarded for a student’s first year at BVU based on meeting certain academic requirements.
+MERIT-BASED SCHOLARSHIPS/GRANTS of $2,000-$22,000 per year would have been awarded for a student’s first year at BVU based on meeting certain academic requirements.
+If a student is eligible to earn scholarships through BVU's RaiseMe program, they can utilize the platform to track their progress toward their merit award from BVU.
 Students enrolled full-time are eligible to renew their individual merit award, based on the renewal requirements presented at the time the award was made (normally requires a 2.5 CGPA).
 For more information on the renewal requirements for a specific award, please contact the Office of Financial Assistance.
 There is no limit on the number of renewal awards available, but only students awarded a merit award as a new student are eligible to be considered for renewal of that award subsequent years.
 Living arrangements will affect the amount of the award.

 BUENA VISTA TRANSFER SCHOLARSHIPS are awarded based on the student’s college grade point average.
 There is no limit to the number of awards available.
 Continued full-time enrollment is required.
 The number of renewal years will be dependent on hours accepted into the program.
 Please check with the Office of Financial Assistance on individual award renewal requirements.